yangbetty2025/Multilevel_Modeling/index.md

 First, load the necessary libraries.
 The model we want to use is a **mixed linear model** (***mixedlm***), from the ***statsmodel*** library.<br>

 Specify the null model, fit it, and then print the results.
-For this study, I will conduct a two-level mixed linear regression with **UHF42** neighborhoods as the Level 2 groups.<br>
+For this study, I will conduct a two-level mixed linear regression, with **UHF42** neighborhoods as the Level 2 groups.<br>

 ```python